top of page

 Attending as much live music as possible, of every sort

-Driving and working on several 25-year old Mercedes.
+Recreational sailing in San Diego and Long Beach, as often as possible, driving and working on several 25-year old Mercedes.
 I can’t afford anything newer or older.

 Bio